Switzerland Broad Money (M3) Pre-Release: What to Expect May 28, 2026 09:00 CET (Prior 1,170,023 CHF mn) banner image

 What Broad Money (M3) Measures

-Broad Money (M3) represents the most comprehensive measure of the money supply circulating within an economy.
-It encompasses not only physical currency and demand deposits (M1) and savings deposits (M2) but also includes larger, less liquid assets such as large time deposits, institutional money market funds, short-term repurchase agreements, and other liquid assets held by financial institutions.
-Essentially, M3 captures the total amount of money available for spending and investment in an economy.
+Broad Money, specifically M3, represents the most comprehensive measure of the money supply within an economy.
+It encompasses all components of M2 (M1 plus savings deposits, and small-denomination time deposits) and adds larger, less liquid financial assets.
+These typically include large-denomination time deposits, institutional money market fund balances, short-term repurchase agreements, and other longer-term deposits.
+In essence, M3 captures the total amount of money available in an economy for transactions and savings, reflecting both physical currency and various forms of bank deposits and near-money assets.

 Recent Trend Analysis